murex/Kata-BowlingGame/php/GETTING_STARTED.md

 The "**Run**" tool window should display all the executed tests.

-<a name="running-the-kata-from-webstorm-with-tcr"/></a>
+<a name="running-the-kata-from-phpstorm-with-tcr"/></a>

-### Running the kata from WebStorm with TCR
+### Running the kata from PhpStorm with TCR

 TCR is provided as a command line utility running in a terminal.
-You can run it from WebStorm directly, through leveraging on its built-in terminal.
+You can run it from PhpStorm directly, through leveraging on its built-in terminal.

 #### 1. Open the kata

-Open WebStorm and select:
+Open PhpStorm and select:

 `File` > `Open` > `Kata-BowlingGame` > `php`

 #### 2. Turn off auto-save

 TCR is constantly watching the filesystem for changes.
-For this reason you need to turn off WebStorm's auto-save in order for it to behave as expected.
+For this reason you need to turn off PhpStorm's auto-save in order for it to behave as expected.

 `File` > `Settings` > `Appearance & Behavior` > `System Settings`